 Our members are involved in all levels of governance, including our board, whose members are 100% derived from the membership.
 Each member has two votes at the Annual General Meeting (AGM), and input into our Democratic Structure Review, future direction and strategy sessions.
-There are also member representatives on our Corporate Giving and Community Economic Development Funds (CED) committees.
+There are also member representatives on our Corporate Giving and Co-operators Community Funds committees.

 Member economic participation